splunk/public-o11y-docs/infrastructure/metrics-pipeline/related-metrics.rst

    * - ``sf.org.numReceivedDatapointsAggregatedByToken``
      - One value per token, number of data points metrics pipeline management dropped based on configured rules

+   * - ``sf.org.numAggregatedDatapointsDroppedThrottle``
+     - Number of data points metrics pipeline management dropped when the aggregation metrics are more than the limit configured for your organization

+   * - ``sf.org.numAggregatedDatapointsDroppedThrottleByToken``
+     - One value per token, number of data points metrics pipeline management dropped when the aggregation metrics are more than the limit configured for your organization

+   * - ``sf.org.numDatapointsDroppedInTimeout``
+     - Number of data points Splunk Observability Cloud didn't attempt to create because your account was throttled or limited in the previous few seconds, and creation was unlikely to succeed.

+   * - ``sf.org.numDatapointsDroppedExceededQuota``
+     - Number of new data points you sent to Infrastructure Monitoring but Infrastructure Monitoring didn't accept because your organization exceeded its subscription limit.
+To learn more about the process Infrastructure Monitoring uses for incoming data when you exceed subscription limits, see :ref:`dpm-usage`.

+   * - ``sf.org.numDatapointsDroppedExceededQuotaByToken``
+     - One value per token, number of new data points you sent to Infrastructure Monitoring but Infrastructure Monitoring didn't accept because your organization exceeded its subscription limit.
+To learn more about the process Infrastructure Monitoring uses for incoming data when you exceed subscription limits, see :ref:`dpm-usage`.
+The sum of all the values might be less than the value of ``sf.org.numDatapointsDroppedExceededQuota``.
+For more information, see :new-page-ref:`metrics-by-token`.
+  `
+   * - ``sf.org.numDatapointsDroppedThrottle``
+     - Number of data points you sent to Infrastructure Monitoring that Infrastructure Monitoring didn't accept because your organization significantly exceeded its DPM limit.
+For help with this issue, reach out to support at observability-support@splunk.com.
+Unlike ``sf.org.numDatapointsDroppedExceededQuota``, this metric represents data points for both existing and new MTS.
+If Infrastructure Monitoring is throttling your organization, it isn't keeping any of your data.

+   * - ``sf.org.numDatapointsDroppedThrottleByToken``
+     - One value per token, number of data points you sent to Infrastructure Monitoring that Infrastructure Monitoring didn't accept because your organization significantly exceeded its DPM limit.
+For help with this issue, reach out to support at observability-support@splunk.com.
+Unlike ``sf.org.numDatapointsDroppedExceededQuota``, this metric represents data points for both existing and new MTS.
+If Infrastructure Monitoring is throttling your organization, it isn't keeping any of your data.
+The sum of all the values might be less than the value of ``sf.org.numDatapointsDroppedThrottle``.
+For more information, see :new-page-ref:`metrics-by-token`.

+   * - ``sf.org.numDatapointsDroppedInvalid``
+     - Number of data points dropped because they didn't follow documented guidelines for data points.
+For example, the metric name was too long, the metric name included unsupported characters, or the data point contained no values.

+   * - ``sf.org.numDatapointsDroppedInvalidByToken``
+     - Number of data points dropped for a specific access token because they didn't follow documented guidelines for data points.
+For example, the metric name was too long, the metric name included unsupported characters, or the data point contained no values.

 Data point retention metrics
 ----------------------------------------